gyorilab/emmaa/doc/reports/month7_report.rst

 transformation procedures can occur at layers other than level 3, and that these operations can occur *within*, not just across layers.
-For example, in INDRA there are a set of related procedures that we collectively refer to as "pre-assembly": identifying subsumption relationships, inferring and applying belief scores, identifying statement relationships, etc. Both the information considered in these operations, and the operations themselves explicitly make use of domain-specific knowledge, and all take INDRA Statements as input and produce INDRA Statements as output.
-These steps are referred to as "preassembly" to differentiate them from the step of *assembly*, which denotes the transformation of knowledge level information (level 3) from model-level information (level 2).
+For example, in INDRA there are a set of related procedures that we collectively refer to as "knowledge assembly" or "pre-assembly": identifying subsumption relationships, inferring and applying belief scores, identifying statement relationships, etc.
+Both the information considered in these operations, and the operations themselves explicitly make use of domain-specific knowledge, and all take INDRA Statements as input and produce INDRA Statements as output.
+These steps are referred to as "pre-assembly" to differentiate them from the step of *assembly*, which denotes the transformation of knowledge-level information (level 2) from model-level information (level 3).

 Use cases for the EMMAA system (and ASKE systems in general)